dev-mehul-solanki/fleet-demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Detail about api used

+Before starting project run npm install
+Used chroma js api to convert color name into hex code and custom function to convert color into hex which are not supported by chroma js